 - Equipped with its original engine

-- Correct accessory luggage rack and rare correct jack
+- Correct accessory luggage rack

 This beautiful Cord 810 phaeton was built midway through the production year, as distinguished by its trunk lid, which is cut out to clear the spare tire.
 It has a known ownership history back to the early 1960s, when it was owned by Robert McCullagh, a longtime Auburn Cord Duesenberg Club member in Northern California.
 It subsequently passed in 1978 to Michael Nigro of Huntington Beach, California, and in 1993 to David Graham of Santa Ana.
 In a letter passed with the car to a subsequent owner, Mr. Graham noted that the car as-acquired was solid and rust-free, and had been off the road since 1961.

 Mr. Graham commissioned the renowned Cord expert Henry Portz to restore the car to original condition, which was completed over a period of five years with great care and authenticity exhibited throughout.
 A Cord enthusiast since the 1940s, Mr. Portz has restored numerous superb examples and is highly regarded both for his knowledge and for his ability to machine and fabricate high-quality Cord parts.
 His workmanship combined with Mr. Graham’s own attention to detail, such as sourcing a correct original trunk rack – an extremely rare accessory, taken off a garage wall in New Hampshire where it had hung for 40 years, as well as dual Cord amber-lens accessory fog lights.
 Such touches resulted in the car being awarded Best Cord 810/812 and Best of Show twice at the ACD Club’s West Coast Meet, in 1998 and 2000.